 There is not enough evidence to determine whether or not hair loss as a result of vitamin D deficiency will return once the deficiency is addressed.
 This study shows potential in addressing vitamin d deficiency and restoring hair growth, though its researchers contend that further studies on a larger group of patients is required.
 This pilot study used topical vitamin D to support hair growth and found it could be useful to patients with hair loss who are vitamin D deficient, though more research is necessary.

 It is always best to get all of your nutrient needs met with a healthy diet that includes fresh fruit and vegetables, lean protein, healthy fats, whole grains, and dairy.
 If you are unable to meet and sustain the optimal level of vitamin D, supplementing is always an option.
-Be sure to look for a premium brand with effective doses like Care/of’s vitamin D, The Sunny D3.
+Be sure to look for a premium brand with effective doses like Care/of’s vitamin D supplement.
 Check with your physician to be sure you are getting the correct dosage for optimal results.
 You may need a higher than normal dosage.
 When supplementing, your levels should be checked on a regular basis until they are consistently within normal range.
 It is always best to take vitamin D with food to maximize absorption.